Xyfir/Documentation/xyfir-annotations/help.md

 ## Critical

 - The xyAnnotations annotation system is broken down into repositories called `annotation sets`.
-- An `annotation set` is a set of `items` that contain annotations for a specific book.
+- An `annotation set` is a set of `items` that contain annotations for linked books or other media.
 - A `set item` is further broken down into `searches` and `annotations`.
 A set item can have multiple searches and multiple annotations.
 - A `search` is a collection of `subsearches` (`main subsearch`, `before subsearch`, `after subsearch`) that together point to certain text within a book's content where the item's annotations will be applied.
 - An `annotation` is the specific annotation (document, link, image, etc) that will be applied to the book's content matched by the search.